hokarob/irbcam-plugins/doc/static/contribution_guidelines.md

 By contributing to this project, you agree that your contributions will be licensed under the same license as the project itself.
 For more details, please see our [LICENSE](LICENSE.md) file.

-We appreciate your interest and your willingness to contribute to official IRBCAM plugins.
+We appreciate your interest and your willingness to contribute to the official IRBCAM plugins.